 - Acute urinary retention.

-- Lethargy, pruritus, recurrent infections, hypertension due to renal failure (rare with cases of mild-to-moderate obstructive uropathy).
+- Lethargy, pruritus, recurrent infections, hypertension due to chronic kidney disease (rare with cases of mild-to-moderate obstructive uropathy).

 - Check blood pressure as a possible indicator of renal impairment.